architect/plugin-typescript/readme.md

 - `sourcemaps` - enable sourcemaps for Architect environments; defaults to `testing` + `staging`
   - List of `testing`, `staging`, and/or `production` environment in which to add sourcemaps, or disable all sourcemaps with `false`
   - We strongly advise you do not add sourcemaps to your `production` environment as it may have a meaningful impact on end-user performance and coldstart time
+- `esbuild-config` - add arbitrary [esbuild configuration](https://esbuild.github.io/api/) options
+  - Value is a relative path to a CJS file that exports an object of esbuild options; these options will be passed to the build
+  - Any options that conflict with this plugin's defaults will be ignored

 Example: